 \paragraph{Larger LMs perform better on NQ and DRUID.} Corroborating our findings in \Cref{sec:trends}, we observe a positive correlation with model size ($\rho \approx 0.3$) on DRUID gold contexts. \texttt{Multi-agent} also works significantly better with bigger LMs on DRUID gold contexts ($\rho = 0.42$).
 In addition, we observe a positive correlation with model size on NQ gold contexts ($\rho \in [0.20, 0.37]$).
-For CounterFact, we observe how model size does not correlate with performance.

-\paragraph{Instruction-tuning is beneficial for conflicting and irrelevant DRUID contexts.} We note how instruction tuning generally correlates with improved performance on conflicting and irrelevant DRUID contexts ($\rho \in [0.29, 0.77]$ depending on CMT).
-The conflicting DRUID contexts frequently require the LM to be able to abstain (i.e. respond with a `None') when presented with insufficient contexts, which is something instruction-tuned models may be more adept at.
+\paragraph{Instruction-tuning is beneficial for conflicting and irrelevant DRUID contexts.} We note how instruction tuning generally correlates with improved performance on conflicting and irrelevant DRUID contexts ($\rho \in [0.29, 0.77]$).
+The conflicting DRUID contexts frequently require the LM to abstain (i.e. respond with a `None') when presented with insufficient contexts -- instruction-tuned models are likely more adept at this.

-Conversely, instruction-tuning is clearly detrimental for conflicting CounterFact contexts ($\rho \leq -0.36$), potentially because the LMs have been more tuned to be critical of unreliable information, as opposed to following a pure causal language modelling objective.
+Conversely, instruction-tuning is clearly detrimental for conflicting CounterFact contexts ($\rho \leq -0.36$), potentially because this makes the LMs more critical of unreliable information, as opposed to performing pure causal language modelling.

 \paragraph{A strong model memory corresponds to high performance on irrelevant contexts from NQ and CounterFact.}